MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-work-item-tracking.md

 3. Select the **Create New Lot No.** field to organize the new serial numbers in a distinct lot.
 4. Choose the **OK** button to create a lot number and new individual serial numbers according to the quantity to handle on the related document line.

-The matrix of quantity fields at the top displays dynamically the quantities and sums of the item tracking numbers that you define in the page.
+The matrix of quantity fields at the top displays dynamically the quantities and sums of the item tracking numbers that you define on the page.
 The quantities must correspond to those of the document line, which is signified by **0** in the **Undefined** fields.

 When the document is posted, the item tracking entries are carried to the associated item ledger entries.